-The Modbus® User Map provides up to 256 registers with read only access.
-To obtain a value for a memory map address, enter the desired location in the ADDRESS line (the value must be converted from hex to decimal format).
-The corresponding value from the is displayed in the VALUE line.
-A value of "0" in subsequent register ADDRESS lines automatically return values for the previous ADDRESS lines incremented by "1".
+The Modbus User Map provides read-only access for up to 256 registers.
+To obtain a memory map value, enter the desired address in the ADDRESS line (this value must be converted from hex to decimal format).
+The corresponding value is displayed in the VALUE line.
+A value of "0" in subsequent register ADDRESS lines automatically returns values for the previous ADDRESS lines incremented by "1".
 An address value of "0" in the initial register means "none" and values of "0" will be displayed for all registers.
 Different ADDRESS values can be entered as required in any of the register positions.

 These settings can also be used with the DNP protocol.
-See the DNP ANALOG INPUT POINTS section in Appendix E for details.
+See the DNP Analog Input Points section in Appendix E for details.

-5.2.5 REAL TIME CLOCK
+5.2.6 REAL TIME CLOCK